 Where do auto owners get there license plates?
 Tax Collector’s Offices

-How much more do specialty tags cost?
-It varies from $15 - $25; Maximum is
+How much more do specialty license plates cost?
+It varies from $15 – $25; Maximum is $25

-How much money is collected for license tags each year?
-The dollars now exceed
+How much money is collected for specialty license plates each year?
+In 2021, Polk County collected $1,030,653 for specialty license plates.

-What are the next 5 top selling tags?
-(2) Helping Sea Turtles Survive (3) Endless Summer (4) Florida State University (5) Protect Wild Dolphins.
+What are the next 5 top selling license plates?
+(2) Helping Sea Turtles Survive (3) University of Florida (4) Florida State University (5) Miami Heat (as of 2021).

-How many tags are sold each year and how much money is raised?
-1.7 Million Specialty Tags; $39 Million Statewide (as of June 2019)
+How many license plates are sold each year and how much money is raised?
+1.7 Million Specialty License Plates; $39 Million Statewide (as of June 2019)